Physio Edge podcast

 Category:general -- posted at: 4:21pm AEDT

-In Running from Injury Part 2, Dr Rich Willy will help you perform a running assessment and tie this into running retraining for patients with achilles tendinopathy, patellofemoral joint pain, ITB Syndrome and stress fractures.
-We explore the latest evidence and how it will help you address your running patients pain and injuries.
+In Running from Injury part 2, Dr Rich Willy will help you assess and retrain running in your patients with achilles tendinopathy, patellofemoral joint pain, ITB Syndrome and stress fractures.
+We explore the latest evidence and how it will help you address pain and injuries related to running.

 You will discover: